SEND Information Report

 - Nenegate School

 IEPs (Individual Educational Plans) are created to put in place support for pupils with SEND.
-The meeting will involve school staff, pupils and parents.
+The meeting will involve school staff, pupils and parents and will take place in school or remotely.
 Reports from health or other sources may be used in creating the plan.
 At the meeting, a plan will be put together outlining strengths and areas for development for the child.
-Targets will be set for the year and the plans will be reviewed at least yearly where progress will be assessed and new achievable targets will be set.
+Targets will be set and the plans will be reviewed at least yearly where progress will be assessed and new achievable targets will be set.
 Children are also encouraged to play a part in these plans and will discuss their views beforehand or will be invited to attend part of the meeting.

-EHC plans are written for pupils who require adjustments to be made to access the curriculum, along with support from <additional professionals> or outside agencies.
+EHC plans are written for pupils who require adjustments to be made to access the curriculum, along with support from additional professionals or outside agencies.
 In compiling these plans, reports and meetings with health care providers and social care (where necessary) will be linked with the provision in place at school and any other educational support given.
-The group of professionals involved will compile the plan, along with parents, to discuss strengths and areas for development for the child and to set targets for the upcoming year.
+The group of professionals involved will compile the plan, along with parents, to discuss strengths and areas for development for the child and to set long-term targets.
 EHC plans are reviewed yearly where progress will be assessed and new long-term targets will be set.

-Where further support with social skills or emotional issues are needed, children may be chosen to take part in our nurture group or social skills sessions.
-Mrs Loizou, Mrs Steel and Mrs Potter support pupils who are having social and emotional difficulties either in 1:1 sessions or group/paired activities.
+Where further support with social skills or emotional issues are needed, children may be chosen to take part in our self-esteem or social skills sessions.
+Mrs Loizou, Mrs Steel, Mrs Potter and class TAs support pupils who are having social and emotional difficulties either in 1:1 sessions or group/paired activities.

-Where necessary, children may then be added for 1:1 or group sessions through NLP4KIDS sessions with our therapist: Tamsin Moore-Jones.
+Where necessary, children may then be added for 1:1 or group sessions with our therapist: Tamsin Moore-Jones.

 In addition to their learning in the classroom, some children may attend extra intervention groups or ‘PiXL therapies’.
 The purpose of these is to build upon children’s learning in the classroom by repeating learning and filling in gaps in subject knowledge, resulting in rapid progress to close the gap between current achievement and age expected levels.

-- Speed reading – Children complete regular reading sessions and assessments with Miss Fox, who calculates and tracks their improvements in reading speed.
+- Speed reading – Children complete regular reading sessions and assessments which calculate and tracks their improvements in reading speed.

 - Beat dyslexia – a specialist intervention to support children with a diagnosis of dyslexia or those who have been screened and identified as being ‘at risk’ of dyslexia.